 Media Centre for the DIY Man Cave

-When the basement was nearing completion, Hubs designed an Ikea media centre for the TV.
+When the basement was nearing completion, Hubs designed an Ikea entertainment centre (Besta) for the TV.
 The boxes sat in our hallway until he was ready to install.

 With the help of a laser level mounted on the opposite wall, he assembled the media centre in the mancave and installed it.